School Profile: Rocky Hill Elementary

-There are 25 regular education teachers, one Resource Specialist, one P.E. teacher, one Music teacher, three district academic coaches, one Special Program Aide, one part-time Speech Pathologist, three behavioral aides, and one full-time librarian.
-Additionally, there is one special education county class.
-Three instructional aides and one non-instructional aide provide support for Kindergarten through 5th grade classes as needed, and five yard duty supervisors help during the lunch hour.
+There are 25 regular education teachers, one Resource Specialist, one P.E. teacher, one Music teacher, three district academic coaches, two Special Program Aides, one part-time Speech Pathologist, three behavioral aides, and one full-time librarian.
+Additionally, there is one special education (AcCEL) county class.
+Two instructional aides and one non-instructional aide provide support for Kindergarten through 5th grade classes as needed, and five yard duty supervisors help during the lunch hour.
 In addition, Rocky Hill School has a nurse, a maintenance specialist, two full-time custodians, a P.E.
 Aide, an office manager, and an office specialist.

-Other support is also provided by a part-time school psychologist, staff from Sequoia Youth Services, a school counselor (one day a week), and HEART (5 days a week) is also available as an after school enrichment and homework program.
+Other support is also provided by a part-time school psychologist, staff from Sequoia Youth Services, a Mental Health Counselor (one day a week), and HEART (5 days a week) is also available as an after school enrichment and homework program.

-School Enrollment by Grade level and Ethnicity is as follows: TK/Kinder 114, First Grade 86, Second Grade 93, Third Grade 98, 4th Grade 95, Fifth Grade 99, Hispanic or Latino 395, White 201 and Other 3.
-Approximately 20% of the students school-wide are identified as English Learners; 2% are identified as Migrant students; and approximately 69% of the students benefit from the Free & Reduced Lunch program.
+School Enrollment by Grade level and Ethnicity is as follows: TK/Kinder 104, First Grade 81, Second Grade 92, Third Grade 96, 4th Grade 97, Fifth Grade 111, Hispanic or Latino 395, White 201 and Other 3.
+Approximately 20% of the students school-wide are identified as English Learners; 2% are identified as Migrant students, and approximately 69% of the students benefit from the Free & Reduced Lunch program.

 Rocky Hill Elementary School was built in 1994 and is home to approximately 600 students in grades TK-5.
-The site plan includes thirty-five classrooms/instructional areas, a library, a band/choir room, a Reading Intervention lab, a HEART office, a speech office, a gymnasium/multipurpose room, an outdoor life lab growing center (garden), a covered eating and student area, and one computer lab.
-Electronic communication, monitoring, and other equipment, most of which has computer support for deliver of services, were incorporated in the original design.
+The site plan includes thirty-five classrooms/instructional areas, a library, a band/choir room, a Reading Intervention lab, a HEART office, a speech office, a gymnasium/multipurpose room, an outdoor life lab growing center (garden), covered eating and student area, and one computer lab.
+Electronic communication, monitoring, and other equipment, most of which have computer support for delivery of services, were incorporated in the original design.

 Technology is becoming an integral part of the overall school plan.
-As part of our District Digital Learning Plan, we have added 3 iPad carts, increasing student access to computers to 100% of our student population.
+As part of our District Digital Learning Plan, 100% of our student population have access to devices.
 All classrooms are equipped with either a Chromebook cart (Grades 2-5) or an iPad cart (Grades TK-1).
 We have one computer lab and a cart with Chromebooks that can be checked out.

 Students at Rocky Hill School attend school 180 days per year.
 The instructional minutes completed each school year exceeds state requirements in all grade levels.
 In Kindergarten, students are in session 52,187 minutes.
 In grades one and two, students are in session 54,242 minutes.
 In grades three through five, students are in session 59,416 minutes.